dtudk/Admin/README.md

 To add a new user to projects, contact a person with the `Maintain` role of the project.

+### Zenodo integration

+Zenodo enables automatic DOI association with a software release.
+For details please use the [Zenodo homepage](https://zenodo.org).

+If the repository will need Zenodo integration, please open a discussion or write to [mycode@dtu.dk](mailto:mycode@dtu.dk) and ask for connection with Zenodo.

+Please note that Zenodo integration will only be allowed for Public repositories.

 ### Other requests

 Please feel free to ask questions about usage and/or suggestions for improving the process flow